Fake News Detection on News-Oriented Heterogeneous Information Networks through Hierarchical Graph Attention: Conclusion

 \section{Conclusion}

-In this paper, we study the HIN-based fake news detection problem and propose a novel graph neural network {\our} to solve it.
-Based on the News-HIN, textual information regarding news articles, area background and creator profiles along with the network structure information can be captured. {\our} employs a hierarchical attention mechanism considering both node-level and schema-level attention to learn the comprehensive representations of news article nodes.
-These effective and discriminative representations can be used to detect fake news. {\our} is also a general graph representation learning model that does not require any handcrafted features like meta-path or other prior knowledge, so it is highly extensible for heterogeneous network-based problems other than fake news detection.
-Extensive experiments are conducted on a real-world News-HIN, i.e., PolitiFact.
-The experiment results demonstrate that {\our} has outstanding performance compared with the state-of-the-art methods.
+In this paper, we study the HIN-based fake news detection problem and propose a novel graph neural network {\our} to solve it. {\our} employs a hierarchical attention mechanism considering both node-level and schema-level attention to learn the comprehensive representations of news article nodes.
+These discriminative representations can be used to detect fake news.
+Extensive experiments on two real-world News-HIN demonstrate that {\our} has outstanding performance compared with the state-of-the-art methods. {\our} is also a general graph representation learning model that does not require any handcrafted features (e.g. meta-path) or other prior knowledge, so it is highly extensible for node classification-related problems on heterogeneous graph other than fake news detection.